 Cooling tower fills play a significant role in the process of transferring heat.
 It also plays a part in keeping deadly bacteria from flourishing inside the cooling towers.
 Mineral, scale, and biological deposits on cooling tower fill can speedily become breeding grounds for deadly bacteria which becomes the cause of Legionella growth in your cooling systems.
 The reason behind this is the fact that these cooling towers are giant.

 These giant air scrubbers can actually become a home for a variety of other debris.
 The scale build-up and mineral deposits on tower fill occur due to the natural evaporative action of towers.
 Even the most rigid water treatment struggles to keep the scale on halt and bacteria at bay.

 Cooling tower fill is a medium that is used to increase the surface area of the cooling system.
 The widened surface area enables cooling towers for maximum contact between the water and the air; this allows for higher evaporation rates.

 So the greatest heat transfer surface can be achieved by a cooling tower fill.

 While you replace your cooling tower fills, it is essential to have some basic knowledge of types of fills available.
 There are two common types of fill

-Splash fill is made of layers of horizontal bar or slats designed to interrupt the water and cause.
+- Splash fill: Splash fill is made of layers of horizontal bar or slats designed to interrupt the water and cause.

-Film fill is made up of thin PVC sheets placed close together, creating a vast surface area allowing hot air to circulate and come into contact with the fill.
+- Film fill: Film fill is made up of thin PVC sheets placed close together, creating a vast surface area allowing hot air to circulate and come into contact with the fill.

 Reasons to replace fills